 In future language design and evolution activities, the following items should be considered:

-Adding a mode that strictly enforces compound conditional and looping constructs with explicit termination, such as end if or a closing bracket.
+Adding a mode that strictly enforces compound conditional and looping constructs with explicit termination, such as “end if” or a closing bracket.

-Syntax for explicit termination of loops and conditional statements.
+Creating syntax for explicit termination of loops and conditional statements.

 Features to terminate named loops and conditionals and determine if the structure as named matches the structure as inferred.